mramshaw/DynamoDB/README.md

 and costs.

 DBaaS is generally a premium cloud offering and can get expensive quickly.
 Even so, it's still probably far less expensive than managing an on-premises database.
-The choice of database is important as egress charges tend to be prohibitive.
+The choice of cloud provider is important as egress charges tend to be prohibitive (MongoDB Atlas can use any of the major cloud providers).

 #### Auto-scaling